 Can I Overdose on Kava?

-This similar effect makes many people wonder: If I can overdose on alcohol, can I overdose on kava?
-The simple answer is, no. We have never come across any reports of kava overdose, even among long-term users of kava.
+This similar effect makes many people wonder: can I overdose on kava?
+The simple answer is, no. I have never come across any reports of kava overdose, even among long-term users of kava.

 Should I Increase My Kava Dosage if I Don’t Feel Any Effect?

 New kava users sometimes experience reverse tolerance, meaning they don’t feel any effects the first few times they use kava.
 Some people may think this means kava does not work for them and will stop using kava entirely, while others may think their kava dosage is too low and increase their kava intake.